Medhat-17/Face-detection-laser-System/README.md

  --Important--:  think it goes without saying, and was evident by my multiple winces on camera, that no one should shoot a laser into their eye.
 No one should use this technology to inflict bodily harm on themselves or anyone else.
 That being said, enjoy the repository.

 # Features

-Real-time face detection using TensorFlow and OpenCV.

-Pixel-to-angle mapping via calibrated camera intrinsics and extrinsics.

-PID-based servo control implemented in C++ at 1 kHz loop frequency.

-Virtual laser rendering with subpixel interpolation and Gaussian decay.

-TensorFlow optimizations: float16 quantization and GPU acceleration.

-Adaptive preprocessing: histogram equalization and noise normalization.

-Continuous logging of sensor and control telemetry; live visualization and parameter tuning via Matplotlib/Tkinter.

-Modular codebase: replaceable detection model and controller backend.
+Real-time face detection with TensorFlow + OpenCV, pixel-to-angle mapping via calibrated intrinsics/extrinsics, 1 kHz PID servo control in C++, virtual laser rendering with subpixel Gaussian decay, float16 GPU-optimized inference, adaptive preprocessing, live telemetry + tuning via Matplotlib/Tkinter, and modular model/controller backends.